ros-controls/ros2_controllers/doc/mobile_robot_kinematics.rst

 Ackermann Steering
 ,,,,,,,,,,,,,,,,,,,,,

-The following picture shows a car-like robot with four wheels, where there are two independent steering wheels in the front.
+The following image shows a four-wheeled robot with two independent steering wheels in the front.

 .. image:: images/ackermann_steering.svg
    :width: 550